nickscozza/Team-Soon-AI-Hackathon-Files/README.md

 # AI-Hackathon
 This is the Hackathon Repo for team Soon.
+Welcome